pashikua/Coin-Wallet/README.md

 ## Why

-- Making it Free and without Ads
+- Making it Free and without Ads in the App Store
 - Exploring Open Source
 - Improve my coding skills